razshare/java-springboot-svelte3-ssr-template/docs/index.md

 In order to get started you will need to download GraalVM.
 The official projects offers a free and open source commmunity edition, you can download it here: [https://www.graalvm.org/downloads/](https://www.graalvm.org/downloads/)

-Fortunately JavaScripts is included in the main bundle by default, this means there's not extra setup you have to do.
+Fortunately JavaScript is included in the main bundle by default, this means there's no extra setup you have to do.
 Simply download a release and add the binaries to your global path variable.

 ---